 Global Market Intelligence & Portfolio Manager for Yara.
 Larissa specialises in leading the provision and derivation of all qualitative and quantitative market and competitive intelligence needs to provide consolidated insights on worldwide market and competitor trends and developments as well as being involved in strategic business development and portfolio management for crop nutrition.
 Before joining Yara, Larissa worked for Smith & Nephew in various Global Business Intelligence roles.
 Prior to this, Larissa worked for Rexam, Gracechurch Consulting, Euromonitor Consulting as well as 3M.
 Larissa holds an MBA from the University of Sunderland and a BA (Hons) from the University of Northumbria at Newcastle.Larissa has a keen interest in sport and currently plays tennis for the Beverley & East Riding Lawn Tennis Club for the Ladies Doubles and Mixed Doubles Team who play in the Hull & District League and Driffield & District League respectively.
 Born in Dűsseldorf (Germany), Larissa now lives with her husband Jon and young son William in Beverley.

-As an Associate Solicitor at Gosschalks I specialise in Commercial Litigation and Insolvency.
+As a Partner at Gosschalks I specialise in Commercial Litigation and Insolvency.
 I trained with the firm in 2008 and qualified in 2010.
 Since qualification I have worked at other law firms in both Hull and Leeds.
 In my specialism, I am particularly interested in insolvency and all aspects of that whether it be acting for Insolvency Practitioners, or individuals/companies in financial difficulties.
 I think the part I enjoy most about my job is the fact that no two days are ever the same, which keeps things varied and interesting.

 Out of work my main interests are athletics and golf (playing badly rather than watching).
 Up until most recently, I was a keen runner and member of East Hull Harries A.C.
 However, after years of wear and tear, my body told me it was time to try something new – hence the golf and so I retired from running at the age of 30!